mdn/content/files/en-us/web/http/caching/index.md

 ### Force Revalidation

-If you do not want a response to be reused, but instead want to always fetch the latest content from the server, you can use the `no-cache` directive to force validation.
+If you do not want a response to be reused, but instead want to always validate the latest content with the server, you can use the `no-cache` directive to force validation.

 By adding `Cache-Control: no-cache` to the response along with `Last-Modified` and `ETag` — as shown below — the client will receive a `200 OK` response if the requested resource has been updated, or will otherwise receive a `304 Not Modified` response if the requested resource has not been updated.